This forest in Ontario is home to the longest suspended canopy boardwalk in the world

 With the leaves turning colour and the crisp cool air rolling in, there's no better time to get outside and enjoy all of the outdoor activities Ontario has to offer.

 From scenic drives, to canoe trips, fall hikes, and treetop treks, it might seem impossible to tick every item off your autumn bucket list.

 Luckily, there is one tour in Ontario that combines all four, and it's pretty much the ultimate day excursion for any nature lover.

 After you meet your guides at Base Camp, the tour begins as you drive your own vehicle through a private forest that will be bursting with colour in just a few weeks.
 From there, a guided walk along the Pelaw River Rapids will take you to the heart of the canopy itself.

 This last part of the tour is the main attraction - the canopy trek.
 At over half a kilometre long, this boardwalk among the clouds is the longest of its kind in the world.

 This guided tour will weave you through the forest treetops, high above the forest ground below.
 Various platforms along the route will offer you some opportunities to rest, and snap some 'grams.

-Tours run twice daily until mid-October and costs $95/person, which includes a complimentary pass to the Wolf Centre.
+Tours run twice daily until mid-October and costs $95/person.

 Join the conversation Load comments